-On February 13, more than 100 Nuxalkmc traveled from Bella Coola to Victoria.
-The purpose of their trip?
-To reclaim their totem pole from the Royal BC Museum.

-Some members of the group drummed and sang.
-Some walked through the crowd smudging.
-But all were there to witness one of their totem poles start its journey back to their community.
-It had been taken from a village on the central coast of B.C. over a century ago.
+On February 13, more than 100 Nuxalkmc traveled from Bella Coola to Victoria to reclaim their totem pole from the Royal BC Museum.
+Some members drummed and sang, some walked through the crowd smudging, but all were there to witness one of their totem poles start its journey back to their community.
+The totem pole was taken from a village on the central coast of B.C. over a century ago.

-The totem pole is just over five metres high and a metre wide.
-It had been kept in the Totem Hall on the museum's third floor.
-A crane moved it after the walls and windows of the museum were removed.

-When the totem pole was lowered to the ground it was returning to Mother Earth.
-Nuxalkmc sang the Thunder Song to celebrate the big occasion.

-Mara Pootlass has family connections to the pole.
-She said, "There is a really warm feeling in my heart...
+Standing at just over five metres high and a metre wide, the totem pole had to be moved by a crane after the walls and windows of the museum were removed.
+When the totem pole was lowered to the ground it was returning to Mother Earth from its previous location in the Totem Hall on the museum's third floor.
+Nuxalkmc sang the Thunder Song to celebrate the momentous occasion.
+Mara Pootlass, who has family connections to the pole, said, "There is a really warm feeling in my heart...
 I wanted to cry for joy because I could feel the spirit."

-The Snow family pole was carved by Nuxalk Hereditary Chief Deric

-Snow's great-grandfather in the mid-1800s.
-At first, it was an entrance pole to the Snuxyaltwa family's longhouse.
-Later it was used as a grave post for a family grave.
-Eventually, in 1913, it was taken from a burial site without permission and added to the museum's collection.
+The Snow family pole was carved by Nuxalk Hereditary Chief Deric Snow's great-grandfather in the mid-1800s as an entrance pole to the Snuxyaltwa family's longhouse in Talleomy.
+It was later used as a grave post for a family grave and eventually taken from a burial site without permission in 1913 and added to the museum's collection.